Ceelog/phpdoc-en/src/set/mysqlinfo.md

 that need to communicate with databases the necessary APIs are usually exposed via PHP extensions.

 APIs can be procedural or object-oriented.
-With a procedural API you call functions to carry out tasks, with the object-oriented API you instantiate classes and then call methods on the resulting objects.
-Of the two the latter is usually the preferred interface, as it is more modern and leads to better organized code.
+With a procedural API, you call functions to carry out tasks, with the object-oriented API you instantiate classes and then call methods on the resulting objects.
+Of the two, the latter is usually the preferred interface, as it is more modern and leads to better-organized code.

 When writing PHP applications that need to connect to the MySQL server there are several API options available.
 This document discusses what is